Hyatt’s 2 TDs lead No. 3 Tennessee over No. 19 Kentucky 44-6

+Tennessee is off to its best start since winning the national championship in 1998.

+“The first day I took this job, this is what you envision,” Tennessee coach Josh Heupel said.
+“You’re in the nuts and bolts and continue to grow.
+These guys wanted to stay (during the coaching transition).”

-The Wildcats (5-3, 2-3) struggled in the border rivalry battle.
-Will Levis, projected as one of the top quarterbacks in the upcoming NFL draft, had limited success while being intercepted three times.
+The Wildcats (5-3, 2-3) struggled in the latest edition of the border rivalry.
+Will Levis, projected as one of the top quarterbacks in the upcoming NFL draft, was intercepted three times — including two by Doneiko Slaughter, who moved from safety to cornerback to fill a void.

+“(Slaughter) trained at corner,” Heupel said.
+“He did a great job early on.
+We weren’t healthy at that position.”

+“You have to have the mentality you want to be great,” Slaughter said.
+“I like to be more in the box (at safety), but it’ll grow on me.”

-The Kentucky offense had just 1 of 6 third-down conversions in the first half and finished with 2 of 13.
-Levis had 16 completions for 98 yards.
+Kentucky was 1 for 6 on third down in the first half and 2 of 13 for the game.
+Levis was 16 for 27 for 98 yards.

+“(Tennessee) beat us in virtually every area,” Kentucky coach Mark Stoops said.
+“When the game started getting away from us, (Levis is) forcing things.
+That’s the competitor in him.”

+“(Tennessee’s defense was) playing some zones that ended up plugging up a lot of things,” Levis said.
+“Credit (Tennessee), but most of it was us shooting ourselves in the foot.”

 Tennessee’s Hendon Hooker completed 19 of 25 passes for 245 yards and three scores.
 Hooker also ran for a TD.